jekyll2014/KineticValidator/KineticValidator/readme.txt

 		Erp.Common.ContractInterfaces.dll
 		Erp.Contracts.BO.JobEntry.dll
 		Ice.Contracts.Lib.ClassAttribute.dll
 		...and the above list can be changed due to a dependency changes.
+Please try update_dlls.bat to collect DLL's needed.
+Note the list of DLL's could be changed any time.
 	- Assembly load exceptions will be saved to DeveloperLog.txt file so you can check it to see which assemblies are missing.
+	- Expression/condition validation is not intended to validate complex expressions with JS code inside.
+Please use "#_ _#" bracketing to mark JS expressions.

 P.S.
 Program is not displaying any text on the screen now in command line mode as I don't know how to manage both cmd.line and GUI mode in one executable - it has nagging black window if I set cmdline or no console output in GUI mode.
 Console output not displayed but still available to redirect into the file (like "KineticValidator.exe /? > help.txt").